williamrolando88/williamrolando88/README.md

 I used to work as mechanical engineer in my past live 👨‍🔧.
 I’m currently learning the ups and downs for Web Development 👨‍💻.

+In love with Front-End Web Development 💖.

+Problem solving mindset and result focused 📈

+I'm always open to collaborate

 Fun fact 🤓: I have two cats 🐈🐈

 ## Languages, Frameworks and Tools: